bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 - Motor converting electrical work to mechanical work
 - Heater converting electrical work to thermal energy
 - LED converting electrical work to light energy

-Would you like me to elaborate on any of these aspects?

 PENDING